Jennie Garth: 1989–2001: Career beginnings and Beverly Hills, 90210

+2002–2013: Continued television success with What I Like About You

 In 2002, Garth co-starred with Amanda Bynes in the WB sitcom What I Like About You as Valerie Tyler.
 She and Bynes appeared on the show for all four seasons.
-The show centered around the relationship of the Tyler sisters, along with their friendships and romances.
+The show centered around the Tyler sisters' relationships, friendships, and romances.
 In 2003, she starred in the television movies The Last Cowboy and the Christmas family drama Secret Santa, playing a journalist.
 She and the cast of Secret Santa won the 2004 CAMIE Award.
+In 2004, she appeared in a print ad for Wish-Bone salad dressings as part of their $25,000 Kitchen Makeover contest.

 In 2005, she voiced her Beverly Hills, 90210 character Kelly Taylor, as well as an additional role in the Family Guy Presents Stewie Griffin: The Untold Story, in the episode segment “Bango Was His Name-Oh!”.
 Garth also starred in the TV teen drama film Girl, Positive (2007), playing a teacher who was HIV positive.
 She and co-star Andrea Bowen (known for the series Desperate Housewives) each won a Prism Award for their performances.
 In 2007, Garth appeared on Dancing with the Stars: season five and was paired with Derek Hough.
-They reached the semi-finals in the competition.
+They reached the semi-finals of the competition.

 In September 2008, Garth returned to the role of Kelly Taylor on the series premiere of The CW's spin-off series 90210.
 In the series, Garth's character, Kelly Taylor, is a Guidance Counselor at the fictional West Beverly High, where her half-sister Erin Silver attends.
 Kelly was reintroduced with a four-year-old son, whose father is ex-boyfriend Dylan McKay.
 The writers were eager to have her share scenes with former Beverly Hills, 90210 co-star Shannen Doherty, who reprised her role of Brenda Walsh.

 On November 21, 2008, Garth appeared on the game show Are You Smarter than a 5th Grader?.
-She won $100,000 for her charity, the American Heart Association, for which she is spokeswoman for its "Go Red for Women" campaign.
+She won $100,000 for her charity, the American Heart Association, for which she is a spokeswoman for its "Go Red for Women" campaign.
 This TV show also noted that Garth owns a horse ranch in Santa Barbara, California.
 In 2009, she played the role of Natasha in Candace Bushnell's Web series of The Boardroom.
 She also appeared in a cameo role on the December 7 episode of the children's television show Sesame Street, entitled "Mary Mary Quite Contrary".
-In January 2010, Garth starred in an iVillage web series created by NBC Universal, Garden Party, about farm life, fresh produce and healthy eating.
-On February 18, 2014, it was announced that production had started on The Jennie Garth Project, a ten-episode reality television series that aired on HGTV.
-It chronicled Garth as she renovated a home in Hollywood Hills, California for herself and her three children.
+In January 2010, Garth starred in an iVillage web series created by NBC Universal, Garden Party, about farm life, fresh produce, and healthy eating.